Velocidex/velociraptor-docs/content/blog/2021/2021-06-16-carving-usn-journal-entries-72d5c66971da/_index.md

 The usual approach is to use a fast but rough matcher for a first level sieve — this will eliminate most of the obviously wrong data but might have a high false positive rate (i.e. might match invalid data that is not really a USN record at all).

 We can then apply a more thorough check on the match using a more accurate parser to eliminate these false positives.
-If the false positive rate remains reasonably low, we wont waste too many CPU cycles eliminating them and will maintain a hight carving velocity while still having high accuracy.
+If the false positive rate remains reasonably low, we wont waste too many CPU cycles eliminating them and will maintain a high carving velocity while still having high accuracy.

 When I need a binary pattern matching engine, I immediately think of Yara — the Swiss army knife of binary searching!
 Let’s come up with a good Yara rule to identify USN journal entries.
 You can read more about Yara rule syntax [here](https://yara.readthedocs.io/en/stable/), but I will use a binary match rule to detect the byte pattern I am after.